 As an increasing number of users switch to Linux for its security benefits, many VPN providers are ensuring that they support the platform, just like Windows and Mac.
+However, only a select few are really worth considering – and if you want a VPN with a GUI, there's only one choice.
 In this guide we’ll introduce you to some of the best Linux VPN services.

-ExpressVPN provides it all, for everyone.
+ExpressVPN provides just about everything (except a GUI).
 Linux users will appreciate how just about every extra feature is available on the OS, and great speeds and full P2P support means it's super easy to get working for torrenting.
 The best bit?
 Test it for 30 days risk-free, and get three months FREE through Tom's Guide.

 3. NordVPN – Big name offers serious security (opens in new tab)

 You'll have heard of NordVPN, and for good reason.
-With great apps for Linux VPN users as well as a couple of interesting extra features, it's well worth considering the big name to protect your Penguin.
+With great features and performance for Linux VPN users as well as a couple of interesting extra features, it's well worth considering the big name to protect your Penguin.

 What makes a great Linux VPN?